openbmc/docs/CONTRIBUTING.md

 requirements.
 This enforces PEP 8 standards on all Python code.

 OpenBMC standards for Python match with PEP 8 so in general, a blank setup.cfg file is all that's needed.
-If so desired, an enforcement of 80 (vs. the default 79) chars is fine as well:
+If so desired, enforcement of 80 (vs. the default 79) chars is fine as well:
 ```
 [pycodestyle]